 The M.S.Cp.E. degree requires the successful completion of 30 approved graduate credits, including 9 credits of core courses.
 Both thesis and non-thesis options are available.
 For additional information, please visit the M.S.Cp.E.
 Degree Requirements page.

 Electrical Engineering, M.S.E.E.

-The M.S. in Electrical Engineering (MSEE) program provides students with advanced knowledge on the theory and applications of electrical systems and signal processing.
-The program spans across the broad areas of communications, controls, and signal processing; electronic and electromagnetic devices; and power and energy systems.
-Sub-specialties include metamaterials, antennas, photonics, wireless communications and networking, robotics and dynamical systems, image processing and computer vision, machine learning, power generation and delivery, renewable energy, and power electronics.
+The M.S. in Electrical Engineering program provides students with advanced knowledge on the theory and applications of electrical systems and signal processing.
+The program spans across the following technical areas of focus:

 Students with strong undergraduate academic preparation in electrical and/or computer engineering or related areas are encouraged to apply.
-Please see the Admissions page admission requirements and visit Graduate Admissions to begin your application.
+Please see the Admissions page for admission requirements and visit Graduate Admissions to begin your application.

 Current ECE students can also take advantage of the Early Entry program to begin working toward their graduate degree before completion of the baccalaureate degree.